 - P&O v Secretary of State for Transport: ‘Brexit ferries’ litigation – challenge by P&O to the original settlement agreement with Eurotunnel.

-Alfred is currently instructed by Testbiotech eV in a challenge to a GM marketing authorisation granted by the European Commission (led by Kassie Smith QC).
+Alfred has a particular interest in EU matters, and much of his work has a European angle.
+He recently co-authored two articles on the Northern Ireland Protocol for the Tax Journal (with George Peretz QC), and was previously instructed by Testbiotech eV in a challenge to a GM marketing authorisation granted by the European Commission (led by Kassie Smith QC) (see news article).

-Alfred is keen to develop a tax practice.
-During pupillage, he assisted Peter Mantle in a successful challenge to recover input tax based on a direct and immediate link between theatre production costs and taxable catering supplies (Royal Opera House Covent Garden Foundation v HMRC TC7157).
+Alfred is keen to develop a tax practice, and recently co-authored (with George Peretz QC) two articles for the Tax Journal on the customs and state aid provisions of the Northern Ireland Protocol.
+During pupillage, he assisted Peter Mantle in a challenge to recover input tax based on a direct and immediate link between theatre production costs and taxable catering supplies (Royal Opera House Covent Garden Foundation v HMRC TC7157).

 - R. (RD) v Worcestershire County Council: successful challenge to a local authority decision to cut children’s services.